Vishing Scams: Our Top Tips to Avoid Them in 2023

 What’s new:

-We’ve talked about Vishing scams before in this blog, but things have changed in 2023 - now scammers are using AI to clone voices to sound more believable, or even use text to speech to make it seem like you are chatting to a real person.
+We’ve talked about Vishing scams, but things have changed in 2023 - now scammers are using AI to clone voices to sound more believable, or even use text to speech to make it seem like you are chatting to a real person.
 This is an attempt at making their operation more efficient at deceiving people.

 The goal of vishing scams is to try and manipulate victims over the phone.
 Scammers will pose as trusted individuals or representatives from legitimate organizations, such as banks, government agencies, or tech support services.